sanathdevalapurkar/sanathdevalapurkar.github.io/index.md

 $$B\check{G}$$.)
 Most of the article is in fact about the geometric relative Langlands conjectures in the general case and its relationships to homotopy theory; when specialized to the rank $$1$$ case, our results are "explained" by EHP sequences and Hopf fibrations.
-(Fixed some stuff about centers.)
+(Fixed some stuff about centers, and some minor additions to the arXiv version in the link above.)

 * <a href = "/files/thh-Xn.pdf">Topological Hochschild homology, truncated
   Brown-Peterson spectra, and a topological Sen operator (2023).</a> Last